 [22.02.2019] Week's Top Letter #1 in the Straits Times Newspaper

 Microgrids are the future building blocks of electrical power grids.
-Due to the close geographical proximity between microgrids, the electromagnetic dynamics in power lines can destabilize their interconnections.
+Due to the close geographical proximity between microgrids, the cross-coupling of active power and reactive power as well as the electromagnetic dynamics in power lines can destabilise their interconnections.
 We are deriving novel control theories that ensure reliable power sharing among networked microgrids and connected devices for any topological configurations.

-Disinformation can be weaponized to manipulate political elections, public opinions, and individual behavior in the long-term.
-In the short-term, disinformation can be exploited to bringdown critical infrastructures through consumer-driven services.
+Disinformation can be weaponised to manipulate political elections, public opinions, and individual behaviour in the long-term.
+In the short-term, disinformation can be exploited to bring down critical infrastructures through consumer-driven services, e.g., a demand response program.
 We are investigating the potential of causing regional and wide-area power outages through manipulated decisions from energy consumers in a deregulated market environment.
+This is the first research to study the infrastructure resilience with respect to the community behaviour, i.e., the notion of society-in-the-loop.

 A Bayesian-based approximated filter (BAF) has been designed for restoring transient dynamics embedded in PMU measurements.
-The proposed scheme utilizes distributed monitoring and data fusion techniques to isolate compromised measurements.
+The proposed scheme utilizes distributed monitoring and data fusion techniques to isolate malicious data.
 As a result, the resilience of monitoring applications against various types of cyber-attacks is improved.
 This method was validated using recorded PMU data from New Zealand.